Julian Trevelyan (pianist)

+Julian Miles Trevelyan (born 1998) is a British pianist and musicologist who won international competitions, such as the Long-Thibaud-Crespin Competition in Paris in 2015 at age 16.

+Life and career

+Education

-Julian Miles Trevelyan (born 29 October 1998) is a British concert pianist.
-He is the son of Sir Peter John Trevelyan, 6th Baronet, and Diane Terry and is heir apparent to the Trevelyan Baronetcy of Wallington.
-He is related to Julian Trevelyan the artist.
+He is son and heir apparent of Sir Peter John Trevelyan, 6th baronet.
 Trevelyan has been home-schooled.
-His music teachers included Elizabeth Altman, Christopher Elton, Patrick Hemmerlé for piano and Catherine Manson for violin.
+His music teachers included Elizabeth Altman, Christopher Elton, Patrick Hemmerlé and Rita Wagner for piano and Catherine Manson for violin.

 He studied at the École Normale de Musique de Paris with Rena Shereshevskaya supported by a scholarship from the Or du Rhin Foundation and Patrick Masure, where he was awarded the Diplôme Supérieure de Composition in 2018 and the Diplôme Supérieure de Concertiste (Piano) in 2019.
-He also studies for a musicology degree at the University of Oxford.
+He also studied for a musicology degree at the University of Oxford.

-Career

-Julian has travelled widely to give solo and orchestral concerts.
-These include piano sonatas by Beethoven and Shostakovich, and the Beethoven Diabelli Variations.
-Piano concertos include Brahms, Howard Blake, Bartók, Prokofiev, Shostakovich, Tchaikovsky and Mozart.

-As well as competitions, Julian Trevelyan has studied in masterclasses led by Stephen Kovacevich and Menahem Pressler, Paul Badura-Skoda and Jean-Marc Luisada at the Musikverein, Vienna in 2019, Maria João Pires, in 2017, Peter Feuchtwanger, 2015 and Margaret Fingerhut, 2014.
+Julian Trevelyan has studied in masterclasses by Stephen Kovacevich and Menahem Pressler, Paul Badura-Skoda and Jean-Marc Luisada at the Musikverein in 2019, Maria João Pires, in 2017, Peter Feuchtwanger, 2015 and Margaret Fingerhut, 2014.